Meet Chloë Bean, LMFT — Somatic Trauma Therapist in Los Angeles

 SELF — 10 Movies That’ll Help You Embrace Being Single During Cuffing Season

-Bustle - “Resonance Breathing” Is The Anti-Stress Hack You Can Do Anywhere
+Bustle — Multiple features on breathing, anxiety, and nervous system regulation Resonance Breathing Is the Anti-Stress Hack You Can Do Anywhere

 The Good Trade — The Psychology Behind Giving Ourselves “A Little Treat”

-Her Campus - Planning To “Turkey Dump”?
-Here’s How To Do It Respectfully
+Her Campus — Planning to “Turkey Dump”?
+Here’s How to Do It Respectfully

 She Knows — Why Letting Go of Your Ego Might Be the Best Way to Improve Your Relationships